swhitley/CLARiNET/README.md

 - The `clarinet` command is **DRIVE_TRASH**.

 Please note that a file is not deleted when sent to the trash.
 Files can be individually restored from the trash if needed.

+## Uploading files to Worker Documents
+- Ensure that a directory named `inbound` has been created alongside the `clarinet` program file.
+The directory will be created automatically when `clarinet` is executed.
+- Place each file in the inbound directory with the following file name format:   {Workday Employee ID}\~{File Name}<br/>
+  Example:  500117\~MyExampleFile.txt
+- Enter `clarinet` on a line by itself.
+The application will prompt for all necessary information.
+- The `clarinet` command is **DOCUMENT_UPLOAD**.
+- The document category is supplied in the `Parameter`.
+- Each file in the `inbound` directory will be uploaded to to worker documents for the appropriate Workday employee id.
+The file name in Workday Drive will only show the text following the tilde (\~).
+- Once uploaded successfully, each file will be moved to the `processed` directory.

 ## Download a snapshot of a CLAR file from Workday